 - Instant Read Thermometer

-Here is our comprehensive, easy-to-follow recipe packed with handy tips on cooking ribeye steak on the stove.
+Here is my comprehensive, easy-to-follow recipe packed with handy tips on pan-searing ribeye steak on the stove.

-Note: This recipe uses a ribeye steak that is 1.6 inch thick.
+Note: This recipe uses a 1.5-inch (3.8 cm) thick ribeye steak.
 If you feel this is too large for one person, treat this recipe as a meal for two.
-A steak thickness between 1.5 and 2 inches allows for an ideal balance between a beautifully seared exterior—with a crispy crust—and an interior cooked to medium-rare or medium doneness.
+Ribeye steaks between 1.5 and 2 inches (3.8 to 5.1 cm) thick are perfect for a beautifully seared exterior with a crispy crust while keeping the inside cooked to medium-rare.

 Step 1: Prepare the Ribeye Steak

-Start by thoroughly drying the steak with a paper towel.
-Once dry, it’s time to salt the steak.
-But when is the ideal time for this step?
-This depends on when you plan to sear the steak.
+Start by thoroughly drying the ribeye steak with a paper towel.
+Once it’s dry, it’s time to salt it.
+But when is the best time to do this?
+It depends on when you plan to sear the ribeye steak.

 Step 2: Preheat the Cast-Iron Skillet

-Preheat the cast-iron skillet over medium-high heat.
-After approximately 3-4 minutes, add a tablespoon of refined avocado oil and wait 1 minute for the oil to heat properly.
-The overall heating process should take 4 to 5 minutes, allowing the pan to reach a temperature of around 450-500°F. During this time, season the steak with pepper.
-If you didn’t season with salt earlier, do so now.
+Preheat your cast-iron skillet over medium-high heat.
+After 2-3 minutes, add a tablespoon of refined avocado oil.
+Give it a minute to get hot.
+The whole process should take about 3 to 4 minutes, bringing the pan to a temperature of over 400°F (204°C).
+While you’re waiting, season the ribeye steak with some pepper.

 Step 3: Place the Ribeye Steak on the Skillet

-Gently place the steak on a preheated, very hot skillet, pressing it down slightly to ensure even contact with the surface.
-Flip the steak every minute, aiming to achieve a rich brown crust.
-Monitor the steak’s progress with a thermometer; once it reaches an internal temperature of 110°F, reduce the heat to low.
-Then, turn the steak on its side and proceed to the next step.
+Gently place the ribeye steak on a preheated, very hot skillet, pressing it down slightly to ensure even contact with the surface.
+Flip the ribeye steak every 30 seconds to get a rich brown crust, and evenly cook it inside.
+Keep an eye on the ribeye steak’s internal temperature with a thermometer; once it hits 90°F (32°C), turn the heat down to low and move on to the next step.

 Step 4: Baste the Ribeye Steak with Butter

-Add butter, garlic, and either thyme or rosemary to the pan.
-As the butter melts, take a moment to sear the steak’s sides.
-Then, tilt the pan just enough to pool the melted butter near the bottom edge.
-Shift the steak slightly upwards, and using a spoon, consistently baste the steak with the melted butter for 30-60 seconds on each side.
+Add the butter, garlic, and your choice of thyme or rosemary to the pan.
+As the butter starts melting, sear the ribeye steak’s sides quickly.
+Then, tilt the pan to pool the melted butter at the bottom edge.
+Move the ribeye steak a bit higher in the pan and use a spoon to baste the steak with the melted butter for 30 seconds on each side.

-Note: Always reduce the heat to low when basting to prevent the butter from burning.
+Note: Always lower the heat to low when basting to prevent the butter from burning.
 Aim for a golden-brown butter color, not black.
-Remember that butter has a relatively low smoke point (around 300°F).
-Exposing it to high heat can cause it to burn rapidly, negatively affecting your steak’s flavor.
+Remember that butter has a relatively low smoke point (around 300°F/149°C).
+If exposed to high heat for too long, butter can burn quickly and ruin the flavor of your ribeye steak.

 How long does it take to cook ribeye steak on the stove?

-The cooking time for a ribeye steak on the stove varies based on several factors.
-These include the steak’s thickness, the type of pan used, the power of the burners or electric stove, the temperature setting, and your desired level of doneness.
-For the steak we prepared in this recipe, with a thickness of 1.6 inches, it took about 7-8 minutes to reach 120°F internal temperature.
+The cooking time for a ribeye steak on the stove varies depending on several factors.
+These include the ribeye steak’s thickness, the type of pan you’re using, the power of your burners or electric stove, the temperature of the pan, and the resting time.

 Is ribeye steak better pan-seared or grilled?

-The answer varies from person to person, as it largely depends on individual preferences.
-Both methods offer a delightful taste, but they come with advantages and disadvantages beyond just flavor.
+The answer varies from person to person, depending on individual preferences.
+Both methods offer delightful tastes but have advantages and disadvantages beyond flavor.

-We love pan-seared ribeye for its precision in temperature control, quick cooking time, rich buttery flavor, and beautiful golden-brown crust.
-Plus, it’s a method you can rely on throughout the year, regardless of weather conditions.
-In contrast, grilled ribeye wins our hearts with its straightforwardness, smoky flavor, still nice crust, and the added benefits of avoiding indoor smoke and less cleaning.
+I love pan-seared ribeye for its precise temperature control, quick cooking time, rich buttery and other leftover ingredients flavor, and beautiful golden-brown crust.
+Plus, it’s a method you can rely on throughout the year, regardless of the weather.
+On the other hand, grilled ribeye wins my heart with its straightforwardness, smoky flavor, and the added benefits of less indoor smoke and easier cleanup.

 Ingredients